-The sea level distance to be cleared is approximately 52.2 kms (32.4 miles).
+The sea level distance to be cleared is approximately 30.9 kilometres (19.2 miles).
 The actual amount of boundary vista to be cleared can vary depending on where the line of vegetation ends.
-It is the responsibility of the Contractor to determine the actual distance to be cleared.
+It is the responsibility of the Contractor to determine the actual distance to be cleared including the alpine area.
 Horizontal distances shown do not represent the amount of line to be cleared and are listed to ensure the extent of each location.

-SW4.3 Limits of the Boundary Vista
+4.3 Limits of the Boundary Vista